$2,000 Off Your Installed Project this November. Plus $0 Down, 0% Interest, 0 Payments for 12 Months*

 A broken window lock can prevent a window from closing properly, leaving a path for water to enter a home.
 Installing a new window lock can fix a leaky window.
 But if the window doesn’t close properly, you might have a bigger issue with your window.
 Your window could have warped, been improperly installed, or suffer from a design issue.

-Windows were Improperly Installed
+Windows Were Improperly Installed

 If caulk or sealant isn’t the issue, you’ll have to look at the window installation.
 Poor flashing can result in gaps, which water can seep through.
 If that’s the case, you’ll likely have to repair or replace the window, depending on the extent of the damage.